Qui sommes-nous ?

 Post-marketing vaccine surveillance

-ANSM monitors the safety of use of vaccines in general, particularly by monitoring adverse reaction reports (pharmacovigilance) and conducting pharmaco-epidemiological studies.
-We update healthcare professionals and the general public regularly on the results of this monitoring.Key messages
+ANSM monitors the safety of vaccine use in general, particularly by monitoring adverse reaction reports (pharmacovigilance) and conducting pharmaco-epidemiological studies.
+We regularly inform healthcare professionals and the general public about the results of these monitoring activities.

 Vaccines containing mandatory valences for children: an enhanced surveillance framework